Entertaining at Home

 I still like to have fun with my food and what better time of year than the end of summer to play with fresh ingredients and add some personality to a classic dish?
 Take a well-deserved break from those traditional recipes, and enjoy a simple, seasonal culinary vacation.

 My recipe for fish tacos is simple and features that fresh California flavor I love.
 The ingredient list may seem daunting, but you can find most of the key spices for the blackened seasoning in your pantry.
 Plus, the salsa and blackened seasoning can be prepped ahead of time, so all that’s left to do after a long day at the beach, is to sear the fish.
-Add a simply dressed green salad, and you have a healthy, delicious meal that won’t break the bank or the hourglass.
+Add a simply dressed green salad, and you have a healthy, delicious meal that won’t break the bank or the belt buckle.

 Blackened Fish Tacos with Orange-Avocado Salsa